 The International Land and Forest Tenure Facility is the first and only international, multi-stakeholder financial mechanism exclusively focused on securing land and forest rights for Indigenous Peoples and local communities.
 It provides grants to implement tenure rights under existing law and policy and shares the knowledge, innovations and tools that emerge.
 Launched in 2014 by the Rights and Resources Initiative (RRI), the Tenure Facility is dedicated to scaling up recognition of collective land and forest rights globally.
 This helps reduce conflict and further the achievement of global human rights, environment, and development goals.
 The Tenure Facility is an international foundation registered in Sweden.

 As much as 2.5 billion people from Indigenous Peoples and local communities live on and manage more than 50% of the world’s land area in customary or traditional systems.
-Despite existing laws that secure their rights, they have formal legal ownership of just 15%.
+Despite existing laws that secure their rights, they have formal legal ownership of 10% of the land and have some degree of government-recognized management rights over an additional 8%.
 When their rights are not recognized by governments or are insecure, poverty, environmental degradation, and conflict result.
 Moreover, their rights are often contested, leading to human rights abuses and conflict between them, and with governments, companies, and immigrant settlers.